 Building codes and other requirements exist to limit unwanted elevator stops and shutdowns as much as possible through proper maintenance and care.
 These are regulated at the local level, and in the United States are controlled by laws set by city, town, county, or state governments.
 You can view these for all of the 50 states here: http://www.stateelevatorcode.com/

-Guidelines for the design, construction, installation, operation, testing, inspection, maintenance, alteration, and repair of elevators are addressed in ASME A17.1-2016 – Safety Code for Elevators and Escalators.
+Guidelines for the design, construction, installation, operation, testing, inspection, maintenance, alteration, and repair of elevators are addressed in ASME A17.1/CSA B44-2019: Safety Code for Elevators and Escalators.
 This standard has long overseen the necessary recommendations for elevators, ever since its initial publication in 1921, and has undergone continuous updates to guarantee that its compliance leads to reliable installation and use of lifts.

 International standards written and developed by ISO also address safety considerations for elevators and make efforts to prevent elevators from stopping accidentally.
-For example, ISO 7465:2007 – Passenger lifts and service lifts – Guide rails for lift cars and counterweights – T-type specifies the standard sizes and geometrical tolerances for guide rails that guide the movement of the elevator cars, act as counterweights, operate as stabilization, and are part of a safety system.
+For example, ISO 8100-33: 2022 – Lifts for the transport of person and goods – Part 33: T-Type guide rails for lift cars and counterweights specifies the standard sizes and geometrical tolerances for guide rails that guide the movement of the elevator cars, act as counterweights, operate as stabilization, and are part of a safety system

 Because of these standards and regulations, elevators are safe, and the likelihood of harm in one is immensely low.
 According to the U.S. Bureau of Labor Statistics, there are an average of 27 fatalities per 18 billion uses annually.
 That means there’s a 0.00000015% chance of death in an elevator trip.